omer-siddiqui/Mastering-Docker/Day02/README.md

 If you login to the container with docker exec -it containername bash and you can ping with the container name instead of IP, It should work.

+REFLECTION QUESTIONS

+TO INSTALL PING INSIDE THE CONTAINER -> install iputils-ping

+ATTACHT THE EXISTING CONTAINERS TO THE NEW NETWORK -> docker network connect <network_name> <container_name_or_id>

+Verify the connection: ->    docker network inspect <network_name>

 # Using the HOST Network Mode

 The HOST network mode means the container shares the host's IP address.
 This eliminates the need for port forwarding when running the container.
 For example, when using Prometheus with Node Exporter, it utilizes the host IP for metric collection, making it easier to access the metrics.